pillforge/documentation/source/index.rst

 there exists a Debugger Board with all of the functionalities of the flexible circuit, including an identical MCU and the same wireless capabilities.
-Refer to the :ref:`Debugger Guide <Debugger Guide>` for more information on the board layout and functions.
+Refer to the :ref:`Debugger Guide` for more information on the board layout and functions.

 We have developed a TinyOS platform called VUMCR that will serve as the make target for the application.
-For support with using the debugger board to port TinyOS, see the :ref:`VUMCR Platform Support <Debugger Guide>`
+For support with using the debugger board to port TinyOS, see the :ref:`VUMCR Platform Support`

 **Step 5:** Install application on the flexible circuit